petrvanblokland/DesignDesignSpace/Site.md

 page = doc.newPage(title='Home', name='index.html', template='home')

 doc.footerHtml = """Let us know what you think.
-Do you have any questions for us? <a href="mailto:info@designdesign.space">info@designdesign.space</a>
+Do you have any questions for us? <a href="mailto:info@designdesign.space?subject=Tell me more about Design Design Space">info@designdesign.space</a>
 """

 # H O M E